Earth, Wind & Fire (song)

 "Earth, Wind & Fire" is a song recorded by South Korean boy band BoyNextDoor for their second extended play (EP) How?
 (2024).
 It was released on April 15, 2024, through KOZ Entertainment as the EP's lead single.
 Members Jaehyun, Taesan, and Woonhak wrote the song alongside producers Zico and Kako.
 Described as a hyperpop song, the lyrics narrate on a love story compared to the classical elements.

 A Japanese version of the song was released on June 19, 2024, through Universal Music Japan as part of the group's debut Japanese maxi single "And,".

 Background and release

 On March 19, 2024, KOZ Entertainment announced BoyNextDoor's second extended play (EP) How?, marking their first release in seven months and forming the final part of their trilogy of releases narrating a story of a "first love".

 On March 29, the track list for the EP was released, with "Earth, Wind & Fire" marked as the lead single".
 A snippet of the track was released on April 8, as part of a "track spoiler" preview for the EP.
 A 23-second teaser for the single's music video was released on April 12, three days before the EP's release.

+On February 13, 2026, the group released a remixed version of the song as part of their collaboration with South Korean instant noodle brand Buldak Ramen.